skip to main content

 Telling your children about breast cancer can be hard.
 The way your children cope will depend on their age and maturity, and their understanding of the issue.
 It is important to talk openly in an age-appropriate manner with your children.
 This will help them feel supported and confident that their needs and concerns will be addressed.

 BCNA's My Journey contains advice on telling your children according to their age range.
-More information can also be found on the Telling your children page.
+More information can also be found at Telling your children.

 Friends and colleagues can be unsure how to support you through your breast cancer.

-The section on helping a family member, friend or colleague with breast cancer has some suggestions from women who have had breast cancer or you can download BCNA’s Helping a friend or colleague with breast cancer brochure.
-It may be helpful to give a copy to your friend or workplace at the same time you disclose your diagnosis with them.
+Helping a friend or colleague with breast cancer has suggestions from women who have had breast cancer or download BCNA’s brochure Helping a friend or colleague with breast cancer.
+It may be helpful to give a copy to your friend or workplace at the same time you disclose your diagnosis to them.